 13. The Triangle Gaze

 In one-on-one settings, maintain eye contact in a triangle pattern: left eye → right eye → forehead → repeat.
-This feels more natural than staring at one spot.
+This feels more natural than staring at one spot and is perceived as both confident and warm — not aggressive.

 For video interviews, look at the camera (not the screen) when speaking.
 This creates the illusion of direct eye contact.